 Join us on an escorted tour of India, a country like no other.
 A country full of colour, excitement and intrigue.
 A country of scents, sights and sounds.
 A country of mountains, deserts, plains, beaches, megacities and jungle.
 A country so captivating, your holiday to India will live long in the memory.

+Whether you have a passion for history, culture, art or nature, you'll feel totally spoilt on our India holidays.
+Photography enthusiasts are sure to find extraordinary shots at every turn, and of course it (almost) goes without saying that the food on offer throughout the country is exceptional.
 Walk the streets of vast bustling, bewildering cities and gaze through time at preserved remnants of the British Empire and East India Company, set alongside the glittering buildings of modern-day India.
 Hear the timeless cry of chai wallahs selling their sweet tea and smell the scent from freshly strung jasmine flowers, in markets as full of life as any in the world.

 Wherever you holiday in India, be sure to take time out to get to know its welcoming people; understand the complexities of the country’s numerous unique cultures and religions, and to feel the warmth of welcome for which the country is so famed.
 With our friendly, experienced Indian Tour Manager there to guide you along the way, let us take care of you.